 Soil, Sunlight and Water Recommendations for Bell Peppers

-The bell pepper plant likes sunshine, so be sure to plant in a location where it will get full sun throughout the course of the day.
-Prepare outdoor soil for the seedlings by mixing in some compost a week or so prior to planting and be mindful not to overdo the fertilizer if you are using it.
+The bell pepper plant likes sunshine, so be sure to plant in a location where it will get full sun throughout the course of the day -- at least 6 hours of direct sun.
+Prepare outdoor soil for the seedlings by mixing in some compost a week or so prior to planting and be mindful not to overdo the fertilizer.
 Bell peppers are considered to be fairly light feeders.
 When planting, space the pepper plants 18 to 24 inches from one another.
 Once plants have flowered, it's fine to supplement with a low-nitrogen fertilizer to encourage further pepper growth.

 How to Harvest Bell Peppers